jiinjeong/CSVolunteer/README.md

      ```
 * **Comments**
   * Comments are a way to include text in your code WITHOUT displaying it on your webpage.
-    * They are often used to explain your code so that other programmer, and your future self, can understand it.
+    * They are often used to explain your code so that other programmers, and your future self, can understand it.
     * You can place a comment anywhere in your code.
   * To write a comment, use the self-contained tag `<!__Your Comment__>`.
     * Notice that each of the lines is two underscores.